 - 2 days

-- PhD, Resident physician, Medical specialist, (Academic) researcher, Student, Nurse practitioner
+- Resident physician, Medical specialist, PhD, Student, Nurse practitioner

 Data is the fundamental currency in clinical and other biomedical research, therefore, taking care of data in a proper way is of great importance for the quality and integrity of current and future research.
 The current explosion of large and complex datasets holds great promise for improved patient care and for innovation and discovery, for example, in prevention, personalized medicine, novel diagnostics and treatments.
 However, this expansion of data also brings challenges in data analytics, preservation, reuse and sharing, including the possibility that data may be inadvertently lost or inappropriately used.
 If data are to be secured, but also reused for maximum benefit, then increasing care must be taken in the planning, creation and long-term storage of data.

 Data management and data stewardship make up the research data life cycle and have as their purpose appropriate, efficient, and productive data use and reuse.
 The outcomes of good data management and data stewardship are high quality data resources that facilitate and simplify the ongoing process of discovery, evaluation, and reuse in downstream studies.
 Since good data management and data stewardship are necessary for high quality research, planning ahead for good data management and data stewardship is required.
 Increasingly, science funders, publishers and governmental agencies are beginning to require data management plans for data generated in publicly funded studies.

 This concerns a 1.5-day course intended for all persons in the LUMC interested in data management and data stewardship and writing data management plans.

 The course is organized by Petra van Overveld (Human Genetics) and Ineke van der Veen (Advanced Data Management).
 This course is part of the Research ICT program.